Macro Calculator

 • The second factor is the diet type.
 You can choose a regular diet that will help you lose one pound a week or a strict one that leads to losing two pounds every week.
 In most situations, you shouldn’t cut more than 1000 calories a day from your diet – such a massive calorie deficit may have a terrible impact on your health.

+Dietitians recommend never reducing your calorie intake below your Basal Metabolic Rate.
+Our macro calculator will display a warning if you are trying to plan a diet with a daily intake lower than the minimum allowable value.
+Once you provide all the necessary information, two graphs will appear below the calculator.
+The first one shows how your weight will change over time.
+Remember that this is only an approximation – don’t worry if the weight loss is not as regular as shown here!
 The second graph shows the suggested calorie intake for each week of your diet plan.
 As your weight changes over time, so does the number of calories in your diet.
 The macro calculator dynamically determines a new value for each week, so you can make sure to always eat exactly as much as needed.